-The National Capital FreeNet (NCF) is incorporated under Part II of the Canada Corporation Act as a not-for-profit corporation.
+The National Capital FreeNet (NCF) is incorporated under the Canada Not-for-profit Corporations Act as a not-for-profit corporation.
 NCF is controlled by its thousands of members, and supported by their donations.

-Curtis Taylor, Executive Director, manages day-to-day operations, coordinating the efforts of staff, contractors, community partners, and volunteers.
-Curtis maintains a web page at http://www.ncf.ca/ncf/home/execdir and welcomes your comments and suggestions.
+Shelley Robinson, Executive Director, manages day-to-day operations, coordinating the efforts of staff, contractors, community partners, and volunteers.
+Shelley maintains a web page at https://www.ncf.ca/ncf/home/execdir and welcomes your comments and suggestions.

-Nathalie Dolbeck, Souleiman Douksieh, and Dion McGrath handle many and most aspects of the office, including helping members via phone, online, and in person.
+Nathalie Dolbeck and Bill Robson handle many and most aspects of the office, including helping members via phone, online, and in person.

 NCF supporters donate their time and skills to improve NCF's services to the community.
 Their work is coordinated and facilitated by the Executive Director and staff.
 Opportunities are described at the Volunteer page.
 Helping NCF is a way to make the National Capital region a better place to live.

 NCF's Board of Directors has eleven members who donate their time and experience to oversee the progress of the Executive Director and set direction for NCF.
 Directors are elected by NCF members at the online Annual General Meeting and have a 3-year term, staggered so that approximately one-third of the board seats are elected each year.
-Board member Gary Eikenberry, President, is chair of the Board.
+Board member Chris Cope is Chair of the Board.
 Everyone is welcome to attend meetings of the Board.

 NCF enjoys the support of many thousands of donors and many local organizations and corporations.
 NCF is controlled by the community to operate basic network communication services and create a public place on the internet for people of the community to put content; NCF operates the platform, but it is the community who use it and fill it with value.